DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 Worker’s occupation: Conductor and brakeman

 Nature of injury: The NS conductor/brakeman was using a remote control device to couple two freight cars to an engine when he tripped on a cross tie, which had been placed about three feet from the tracks and had steel rails stacked on top of it.
-Weeds that had grown up around the cross tie which obstructed the workers’ view and contributed to his ankle injury.
+Weeds growing up around the cross-tie obstructed the workers’ view and contributed to his ankle injury.
 The worker developed complex regional pain syndrome, a condition that left him unable to work and in almost constant pain.

 $3.4 Million Awarded to Norfolk Southern Worker Who Suffered Debilitating Back Injury